patofoto/Demon_Klipper_Essentials_Unified/README.md

 These are the Klipperscreen macros posted here for your convenience. https://klipperscreen.readthedocs.io/en/latest/macros/#extrude-panel

+Make sure you have `max_extrude_only_velocity:` defined in your `[extruder]` section of your `printer.cfg` & set to a safe value.
+For example on my Orbiter2 extruder I have a value of 500.
+Please check your system though.

 ###### NOTE: You may want to edit the `variable_load_distance` & `variable_unload_distance` if you have a longer filamnet path than 50mm.
 A Biqu H2V2 is ok on 50mm but a Stealthburner will need something like 100mm!

 ```